-The Budget was unveiled today (March 12) by Chancellor Rishi Sunak where he has announced plans to incentivise cleaner transport, introduce a plastic tax, and increase spending for carbon capture technology, but environmental campaigners criticised the budget for being a ‘missed opportunity.’
+In today’s Budget, Chancellor Rishi Sunak announced plans to incentivise cleaner transport, introduce a plastic tax, and increase spending for carbon capture technology, but environmental campaigners have criticised it for being a ‘missed opportunity.’

-Regarding Vehicle Excise Duty, the government will create a formula to calculate the carbon cost per gram.
-For example, a car that emits 100g/km of carbon would be subject to a tax liability of £125.
+The Chancellor has announced plans to incentivise cleaner forms of transport by increasing taxes on polluting vehicles.
+He said that the government will create a formula to calculate the carbon cost per gram.
+For example, a car that emits 100g/km of carbon could be subject to a tax liability of £125.

-In order to further incentivise low-emission vehicles, the government will spend £500m on the rollout of new rapid charging hubs.
+In order to further incentivise low-emission vehicles, the government will also spend £500m on the rollout of new rapid vehicle charging hubs.

 Friends of the Earth head of policy Mike Childs criticised this move, he said: ‘By promising 4,000 miles of new roads, the Chancellor has shown that his priorities are not the environment.
 This Budget will wreck the countryside with new roads, leaving Britain choking on filthy air and further fuel the climate crisis.’

 Another focus of the budget was on plastic pollution, the Chancellor announced plans to introduce a plastic tax from April 2022.

 This will charge manufacturers and importers £200 per tonne for packaging that is made with less than 30% recycled plastic.

 Rob Morgan, investment analyst at Charles Stanley Direct called the tax a ‘step in the right direction.’

 He said: ‘Government intervention is key, as demonstrated by the plastic bag campaign where more than half (56%) say they are aware of it, and 15% say they have subsequently changed their behaviour as result.’